utshomax/postman-docs/src/pages/docs/postman-flows/reference/preparing-a-collection-to-use-in-flows.md

 ### Adding saved examples to requests

-Once data is **selected**, it can be used with other blocks.
+Once data is selected, it can be used with other blocks.
 Sending it to an **Output** block is great for seeing that the request worked, but it doesn't actually do anything with the value.

 ![Using selected data](https://assets.postman.com/postman-labs-docs/concepts/using-selected-data.gif)